bebac/spotihifi/README.md

 ### Sync

-When a client connect it should issue a sync command to get a list of all tracks known to the spotihifi daemon
+When a client connects it should issue a sync command to get a list of all tracks known to the spotihifi daemon.
+The sync response will include an incarnation token and a transaction count which the client must include in subsequent sync requests to only receive partial updates.

+> NOTE: The transaction count is not currenly used.

-    --> { "jsonrpc" : "2.0", "method" : "sync", "params" : [], "id" : 1 }
+    --> { "jsonrpc" : "2.0", "method" : "sync", "params": { "incarnation" : "-1", "transaction" : "-1" }, "id" : 1 }
-    <-- { "jsonrpc" : "2.0", "result" :
+    <-- { "jsonrpc" : "2.0", "result" : { "incarnation" : "-1080086476", "transaction" : "0", "tracks" :
             [
               {
                 "album":"Sounds So Good",